dillonthecoder/basic-stock-price-prediction/README.md

 # basic-stock-price-prediction

+DISCLAIMER: THIS PROJECT SHOULD NOT BE USED TO GUIDE YOUR INVESTMENT OR FINANCIAL DECISIONS.
+IF YOU USE THIS PROGRAM, OR CREATE SOMETHING BASED ON THIS PROGRAM TO CREATE YOUR OWN PRICE PREDICTION MODEL, I WILL NOT BE RESPONSIBLE FOR ANY OF YOUR ANY OF YOUR LOSSES.

 This is my first attempt at making a stock price prediction tool using machine learning.

 Is it accurate with it’s predictions?
 Not even close actually, but it does work and I learned a lot so I consider this a successful project.
 Over time I’ll be revising and updating this project so that it continually improves and grows more accurate over time.